jrozo13/dfci-pnoc/README.md

 # dfci-pnoc
 scripts for filbin/pnoc research projects

-bulkRNAseq-scripts.R: this file contains functions that are useful for bulkRNAseq analysis.
+bulkRNAseq-scripts.R: this file contains functions that are useful for bulkRNAseq analysis.test test